By Dan Holmes December 10, 2018

-The election of Harold Baines to the Hall of Fame on December 9 has sparked an animated discussion about his merits for that honor.
+The election of Harold Baines to the Hall of Fame on December 9th has sparked a spirited discussion about his merits for that honor.
 Some critics place him at or near the bottom of Hall of Famers.

 Where does Harold rate?
 Let’s look at the nine worst players in the National Baseball Hall of Fame.